Approximate MRAM: High-performance and Power-efficient Computing with MRAM Chips for Error-tolerant Applications: Experimental Setup, Results, Analysis

 \section{Experimental Setup, Results, \& Analysis}

-The preliminary analysis is performed over ten (2 chips from each \textit{MR0A16ACYS35, MR0A16AYS35, MR1A16AYS35 MR2A16ACYS35, MR2A16AYS35} models) 16-bit parallel interfaced differently sized ($1 Mb - 4 Mb$) memory chips to verify our proposed scheme.
+The preliminary analysis is performed over ten (2 chips from each \textit{MR0A16ACYS35, MR0A16AYS35, MR1A16AYS35 MR2A16ACYS35, MR2A16AYS35} models) 16-bit parallel interfaced differently sized ($1 Mb - 4 Mb$) toggle MRAM chips to verify our proposed scheme.
 These chips belong to Everspin technologies.
-Table \ref{Tab:MRAM_Char} captures the key features of the memory chips.
 Among them, five chips are selected randomly to perform extensive analysis to verify our observations' true universality.
 The characterization is performed using our custom memory controller implemented on the Alchitry Au development board containing \textit{Xilinx Artix 7 (XC7A35T-1C)} FPGA to manipulate different timing latency of a couple of emerging memories \cite{Alchitry}.
 The temperature (low/high) experiments were performed by placing the memory socket that holds the memory chip in \textit{Temptronic ATS-605 ThermoStream} to maintain a uniform temperature.
-Furthermore, the current analysis was performed using a $100 MHz$ \textit{Siglent CP5030A} current probe and monitored with a $1 GHz$ \textit{Siglent SDS5104X} oscilloscope.